 When analyzing a balance sheet, you're likely to run across an entry under the shareholders’ equity section called treasury stock.
 The dollar amount of treasury stock recorded on the balance sheet refers to the cost of the shares a company has issued and subsequently reacquired, either through a share repurchase program or other means.

 These shares may be re-issued in the future, unlike retired shares that no longer have value, and which the company removes from its balance sheet altogether.

 What Happens to Repurchased Stock

-Alternately, the company could retire those shares and reduce its overall outstanding share count permanently, causing each remaining share to represent a greater percentage ownership stake in the firm for investors, including a bigger cut of the dividends and profits as calculated by basic and diluted EPS.
+Alternately, the company could retire those shares and reduce the overall outstanding share count permanently, causing each remaining share to represent a greater percentage ownership stake in the firm for investors—including a bigger cut of the dividends and profits as calculated by basic and diluted EPS.

 The Good and Bad of Share Repurchases

 Neither course of action mentioned above is necessarily better than the other as it depends entirely upon the capital allocation skill of management.

 A real-world example such as conglomerate Teledyne in the hands of its founder and CEO, Henry Singleton, used treasury stock very well, increasing intrinsic value for long-term owners who stuck with the enterprise.
-Singleton bought back stock aggressively when the shares of his company were inexpensive, and issued it liberally when he felt the stock was overvalued, bringing in cash to spend on more productive assets.
+Singleton bought back stock aggressively when the shares of the company were inexpensive, and issued it liberally when he felt the stock was overvalued, bringing in cash to spend on more productive assets.

 Treasury stock repurchase strategies can sometimes destroy value, as companies pay too much for their own shares or issue shares to pay for acquisitions when those shares are undervalued.

-Though not entirely related to treasury stock, one of the most famous, ill-timed examples to come out of corporate America in recent years was a deal in which the old Kraft company, spun out of Philip Morris, acquired Cadbury, and issued undervalued stock to pay for the overvalued acquisition.
+Though not entirely related to treasury stock, one of the most famous ill-timed examples to come out of corporate America in recent years was a 2010 deal in which the former Kraft Foods, spun out of Philip Morris, acquired Cadbury PLC, and issued undervalued stock to pay for its overvalued $19.6 billion acquisition.